 I visit our „safari crew“ once again, who are sitting across the street in the „regular restaurant“.
 They didn’t get to see a tiger today, only hear several of them roaring loudly.
-The Frenchman and a German from Freiburg advertise me very intensively to come along again tomorrow – without sharing the costs, the whole thing is quite an expensive pleasure.
+The Frenchman and a West German from Freiburg advertise me very intensively to come along again tomorrow – without sharing the costs, the whole thing is quite an expensive pleasure.
 But my demand is saturated for the time being and we want to travel on the next morning.

 Before departure we all meet again.
 Bafathi is also there and is happy to see us again.
 The Frenchman was probably very lucky in the morning, they were able to observe and photograph a tiger for several minutes.